ucdavis/hpccf-docs/docs/hive/lssc0-data-migration.md

 ### Group/PI/Lab directories:

 Group directories on Hive are mounted on `/quobyte/`.
 Please ensure that your group or lab has purchased resources before you move data.
 Group directories are named after the PI or lab owner.
-For group directories, HPCCF staff are happy to take care of the actual migration, but we will need to coordinate with each PI group to do the transfer.
+For group directories, HPC@UCD staff are happy to take care of the actual migration, but we will need to coordinate with each PI group to do the transfer.
 The process looks like this: